Reading Data

 z.query.issue.where('priority', 'high');

-This is required to make join semantics work: if you’re joining employee.orgID on org.id you do not want an employee in no organization to match an org that hasn’t yet been assigned an ID.
+These semantics feel a bit weird, but they are consistent with SQL.
+The reason SQL does it this way is to make join semantics work: if you’re joining `employee.orgID` on `org.id` you do **not** want an employee in no organization to match an org that hasn’t yet been assigned an ID.

-When you purposely want to compare to null ZQL supports IS and IS NOT operators that work just like in SQL:
+For when you purposely do want to compare to `null` ZQL supports `IS` and `IS NOT` operators that also work just like in SQL:

 // Find employees not in any org.